kushaldas/pym/docs/looping.rst

 In the first line we are setting *n = 0*, then in the while statement the condition is *n < 11*, that means what ever line indented below that will execute until n becomes same or greater than 11.
 Inside the loop we are just printing the value of n and then increasing it by one.

+How is this code going to help us in any real life?
+Think about the situation where you have to turn on 10 light bulbs one by one.
+May be you can run a loop from 1 to 10 and for each value on n, turn on the nth bulb.

 Fibonacci Series
 ================